-Size: Each sign shall have a | Maximum Height: | Location/Number: One sign per building
+Size: Each sign shall have a Maximum Height: Location/Number: One sign per building

-Table 3 Highway Commerci ial Zone (C-2) and O uter Highway Commercial Area in the Downtown Canby Overlay Z • • maximum sign face area of 48 square feet. shall not project above the roof line or top of the parapet wall, whichever is higher. frontage for each business license on file with the City at that location.
-Bulletin Board P'S Basketball R ACKERNAN MIDDLE SCHOOL A. Use on site: church, school, or public/semi-public fa acility.
+Downtown Canby Overlay Zo one (DCO-ohc OHC) maximum sign face area of 48 square feet. shall not project above the roof line or top of the parapet wall, whichever is higher. frontage for each business license on file with the City at that location.
+Bulletin Board P'S BASKETDAIL R ACKERMAN MIDDLE SCHOOL A. Use on site: church, school, or public/semi-public fa acility.
 Size: bulletin board may encompass up to 75 percent of sign face area.
 Maximum Height: determined by height of sign.
 Location/Number: Only allowed as part of a permitted sign, as set forth in 16.42.040.C.2.
 B. Use on site: all other uses.
 Size: bulletin board may encompass up to 50 percent of sign face area.
 Maximum Height: determined by height of sign.
 Location/Number: Only allowed as part of a permitted sign, as set forth in 16.42.040.C.2.
-Electronic Message Board MARKETPLACE 1:38PN Hit Way Hit A. Use on site: all uses.
-Size: electronic message board may encompass up to 25 percent of sign face area.
-Maximum Height: determined by height of sign.
-Location/Number: Only allowed as part of a permitted sign, as set forth in 16.42.040.C.2.
+Electronic Message Board MARKETPLACE 1:30PV 1:30PV MARKETPLACE 1:30PV M A. Use on site: all uses.
+Size: electronic message Maximum Height: Location/Number: Only allowed as part of a determined by height of sign.